CINF/PyExpLabSys/INSTALL.rst

 From the server side, PyExpLabSys is basically only dependent on a functional MariaDB installation prepared with the needed structure.

-TODO: Describe the DB-structure and provide templates for the needed tables.

 Database structure
 ------------------

 PyExpLabSys use only a single database.
 This can be named in any wanted way - historicly most installations has used a form of <localname>data, eg. cinfdata, nanomadedata, homedata, etc...

 Table structure
 ---------------